-In this section, we present our model of the xapAB genetic circuit.
-Fig 2 shows an overview of this model.
+In this section, we present our model of the xapABR genetic circuit.
+Fig 3 shows an overview of this model.
 The qualitative picture of the circuit switching its state is as follows:

-- In the initial absense of XapB, small amounts of xanthosine permeate into and out of the cell (discussed in more detail below). - XapR is induced by xanthosine. - The induced XapR binds to the xapAB promoter, leading to transcription. - From this mRNA transcript, translation produces the two proteins XapA and XapB. - XapB actively transports much larger amounts of xanthosine into the cell and XapA degrades xanthosine. - Production of more XapA and XapB is balanced by decay or dilution through cell divisions.
+- In the initial absense of XapB, small amounts of xanthosine permeate into and out of the cell (discussed in more detail below). - The presence of xanthosine shifts XapR's equilibrium from inactive to active. - Active XapR binds to the xapAB promoter, increasing transcription. - From this mRNA transcript, translation produces the two proteins XapA and XapB. - XapB actively transports much larger amounts of xanthosine into the cell and XapA degrades xanthosine.